mohammadsaad12/NodeJsTask/README.md

 step 3 . now run the cammand node server.js to start the server.
          now your appplication is working.

-step 4 . open the taskdb file in your mySql workbench to see the database and save it once
+step 4 . open the taskdb file in your mySql workbench and select all and fire one time to see the database and save it once

 step 5 . now to check the API's import the postman file into postman which is present inside the folder postmantest